-Tiki is an indigenous New Zealand wine producer committed to sustainable winegrowing and to working with the environment without compromising quality.
-They care for their vines under the guiding Maori principles of
+The Tiki whãnau (Family) are an indigenous New Zealand wine producer committed to sustainable winegrowing.
+Founder Royce McKean’s family has been living and farming in New Zealand (Aotearoa) for hundreds of years.
+They care for their vines under the guiding Māori principles of Kaitiakitanga: guardianship, protection and preservation of the earth.